KelvCodes/Typing-Master/README.md

 ---

 ## 🌟 Features
-- **🎲 Random Number Generation**: The game generates a random number that you need to guess.
+-**⌨️ Real-Time Typing Test**: Type the displayed words as fast and accurately as possible
 - **🔧 Adjustable Difficulty**: Choose between different difficulty levels (Easy, Medium, Hard).
 - **🖥 User-Friendly Interface**: Simple and clean interface for an enjoyable gaming experience.
 - **🔍 Feedback Mechanism**: After each guess, the game will indicate whether the guessed number is too high or too low.